 Our Private Education Loans are made largely to bridge the gap between the cost of higher education and the amount funded through financial aid, government loans and customers' resources.
 Private Education Loans bear the full credit risk of the customer.
 We manage this risk through risk-performance underwriting strategies and qualified cosigners.
 Private Education Loans generally carry a variable rate indexed to LIBOR.
-As of March 31, 2016, 81 percent of all of our Private Education Loans were indexed to LIBOR.
+As of June 30, 2016, 81 percent of all of our Private Education Loans were indexed to LIBOR.
 We provide incentives for customers to include a cosigner on the loan, and the vast majority of loans in our portfolio are cosigned.
-We also encourage customers to make payments while in school.
+We also provide total cost incentives for customers to make payments while in school.